Metrics and Scrum Bashing

 Ian Smith

 Happiest when making stuff or making people laugh.
 Tech, and Design Thinking.
-Since 2019, freelancer and FRSA.
+Works as a fractional CTO, Innovation leader and occasionally an AI or web developer through my company, craftscale.
+I'm a FRSA.